williamDalston/schrodingers-cat-website/content/articles/qc-experiment-003.md

 ### Injured Survival

-You might survive quantum death but be severely injured—alive but suffering.
+You might survive quantum death but be severely injured alive but suffering.

 ### Aging Without Death